Obviously, divorce is quite prevalent today – even in the church among those who claim Christ.

 Divorce is VERY serious in God’s eyes.
 It is always a result of sin.
 Our society, unfortunately, makes divorce so easy.
 But this does not honor God.

-- I want to encourage and exhort those who have not divorced yet to STOP and truly seek to honor and obey God and to seek His healing in their marriages and to pray for reconciliation and God’s power and wisdom and not to turn to divorce, but to uphold our marriage covenants in order to please God.
+- I want to encourage and exhort those who have not divorced yet to STOP and truly seek to honor and obey God and to seek His healing in their marriages and to pray for reconciliation and God’s power and wisdom and not to turn to divorce, but to uphold our marriage covenants in order to please God if possible.

 “Not my will, but Yours be done, Lord Jesus!”